 And that’s where we come in.
-Oxitec’s Friendly™ technology can be used as a stand-alone control program or as part of an integrated pest management program to aggressively suppress Aedes aegypti a way that causes no harm to humans, animals or the environment.
+Oxitec’s Friendly™ technology can be used as a stand-alone control program or as part of an integrated pest management program to suppress Aedes aegypti in a way that is safe for humans, animals and the environment.

 Oxitec’s Friendly™ safe, non-biting male mosquitoes are designed to suppress local wild populations of disease-spreading mosquitoes.
 Friendly™ mosquitoes carry a self-limiting gene, which means that when Friendly™ mosquito males mate with wild females, their offspring inherit a copy of this gene, which prevents females from surviving to adulthood.
 Since these females do not mature to reproduce, there is a reduction in the wild pest population.
 Male offspring survive, carrying a copy of the self-limiting gene; in turn, these males pass the self-limiting gene to half of their offspring, of which female carriers of the gene cannot survive.
 Presence of the self-limiting gene thereby declines over time, potentially offering multiple but still self-limiting generations of suppression for every Friendly™ male mosquito released.

 Our track record